egemenatikk/mock_website/README.md

 Also, in App.js file, you need to enter your own app-id to the 7 necessary fields, they are indicated by comments.

+Then, just write npm start to terminal and program will work.